hoytnotlit/lt2222-v21-a2/README.md

 Notes

 Due to the design choice of not including parts of NE's in the context features, NE's with multiple words will get multiple instances.
 For example "hyde park" gets two instances where both instances are identical.
-This could be changed by skipping the next parts of the NE but I deemed this as desired functionality because each individual word of the NE should be considered in training.
+This could be changed by skipping the next parts of the NE but I deemed this as desired functionality because each individual part of the NE should be considered in training.

 Observations